saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 ## Configuring JSNAPy

 To install JSNAPy, run <b>pip install jsnapy</b>.
-The <b>/etc/jsnapy/jsnapy.cfg</b> file contains the default path for configuration files, snapshots and testfiles.
+The <b>/etc/jsnapy/jsnapy.cfg</b> file contains the default path for configuration files, snapshots and test files.
 In this example, we are using the following configuration:

 ```
 #config_file_path: path of main config file